Google launches generative AI performance reports in Search Console

 What UK businesses should do now

 Access the new reports in Search Console.
-Compare AI-driven impressions and clicks to traditional organic performance.
-Identify pages that rank well but do not appear in AI overviews.
+Compare AI-driven impressions to your traditional organic performance.
+Identify pages that rank well but do not appear in AI Overviews.
 Those pages are structurally or contextually deficient in ways that matter to generative retrieval.
 Review schema implementation, entity clarity and content depth on those pages.
 Rebuild them with AI summarisation in mind.